-Doing a good and accurate budget will require communication.
+Completing a solid and accurate budget will require communication.
 The Director and individual Crew Member must communicate to the Producer what they need in order to realize their vision of the script.
 In other words, communicate your wish list; what lens - what light - which location, what props, sets, mics, in short everything everyone could want.
 This will be put on paper by each department in the form of a Department Budget.
 The Producer will then try to make it all work.
 Some compromises will have to be made.
-Each 480 project has financial limits, which cannot be exceeded.
-A Copy of these will be handed out in the producing class.
-These limits may make it necessary for the Producer to help you find an alternative way of accomplishing your creative goals.
-The more each Crew Member communicates with the Producer the more they can help.
+The more each Crew Member communicates with the Producer, the more they can help.

 In order for the Producer to keep and maintain their budget they must constantly be aware of what is being spent (or what will be spent).
 Each crew member must get the approval of the Producer before committing to any spending.
 Only the Producer can authorize expenditures, not the Director or any other crewmember.
-Receipts must be submitted to the producer by 9 AM Monday so that the Producers have time to generate current expense reports for Tuesday's dailies class.
+All expenditures must be pre-approved by Producers.
+To be reimbursed, pre-approved receipts from the preceding week must be turned in to the Producer by 9am Monday so that the Producers have time to generate current expense reports for Tuesday's dailies class.